 Give Regular Feedback

-“82% of employees really appreciate receiving feedback, regardless if it’s positive or negative.”
+“82% of employees really appreciate receiving feedback, regardless of whether it’s positive or negative.”

-Having regular 1-on-1s is an important aspect of managing a successful sales team.
+Having regular 1-on-1s through a sales coaching program is an important aspect of managing a successful sales team.
 It’s a great way to hold yourself accountable for providing frequent feedback to your reps and sets a good example for their behavior as well.
 Studies also show that “43% of highly engaged employees receive feedback at least once a week compared to only 18% of employees with low engagement.”

-If you want to make goal-setting, transparency, performance updates, feedback, and recognition easier than ever before, feel free to check out SaleScreen.
-Our team will be happy to walk you through the product, explain how it works, and determine if it might be the right fit for your teams.
+If you want to make goal setting, transparency, performance updates, feedback, and recognition easier than ever before, feel free to check out SaleScreen.
+Our team will happily walk you through the product, explain how it works, and determine if it might be the right fit for your teams.
 To schedule a demo, simply click on the banner above or visit our homepage.